Properties of neutral mesons in a hot and magnetized quark matter: size-dependent effects: Results

 Now we focus on the evaluation of combined finite-size and thermomagnetic effects.
-In Figs.~\ref{SigmaPionMasses2} and \ref{SigmaPionMasses3} are plotted the calculated $\pi ^0$ and $\sigma$ meson masses a function of the relevant variables, including the cyclotron frequency $ \omega $.
-For the scalar meson $\sigma$, its mass undergoes a competition between the effects of finite size and magnetic background: while the former lowers $m_{\sigma}$ and the pseudo-critical temperature at which $m_{\sigma}$ starts to degenerate, the latter enhances them.
+In Figs.~\ref{SigmaPionMasses2}, ~\ref{SigmaPionMasses2PBC}, \ref{SigmaPionMasses3} and \ref{SigmaPionMasses3PBC} are plotted the calculated $\pi ^0$ and $\sigma$ meson masses a function of the relevant variables, including the cyclotron frequency $ \omega $.
+In the cases of spatial coordinates with APBC, the scalar meson $\sigma$ mass undergoes a competition between the effects of finite size and magnetic background: while the former lowers $m_{\sigma}$ and the pseudo-critical temperature at which $m_{\sigma}$ starts to degenerate, the latter enhances them.
 Conversely, for the neutral pion the size effects enhance $m_{\pi ^0}$ but diminish the pseudo-critical temperature at which $m_{\pi ^0}$ begins to be degenerate, whereas the magnetic background reduces $m_{\pi ^0}$ and augments the pseudo-critical temperature.
 We notice that the dependence on the magnetic field and size of the neutral pion is weaker when compared to the one of the $\sigma$ meson.
+In the PBC scenario, the combination of the drop of $L$ and increasing of $\omega$ engender higher values for the scalar meson $\sigma$ mass and the pseudo-critical temperature; contrarily, the neutral pion mass diminishes.

-This analysis complemented with Fig.~\ref{Piondecayconst}, where are plotted the values of the pion decay constant as functions of the relevant thermodynamic variables.
-It behaves analogously to the constituent quark mass in the chiral limit, manifesting the thermodynamic properties of the chiral condensate: $f_{\pi}$ acquires smaller values with the augmentation of $T, \mu$ and $1/L$, but becomes greater with the growth of the field strength.
-These conjoint phenomena can be summarized as follows: the system is forced to reach even higher $T, \mu$ and $1/L$ for the crossover transition as $\omega$ goes up, at which the pion decay constant gets a vanishing value.
+This analysis complemented with Figs.~\ref{Piondecayconst} and~\ref{PiondecayconstPBC}, where are plotted the values of the pion decay constant as functions of the relevant thermodynamic variables with spatial coordinates in PBC and APBC cases.
+In the context of APBC, $f_{\pi}$ is large below the pseudo-critical temperature and inverse of the size and decreases with increasing $T$ and $1/L$.
+This outcome is in accordance with that reported in Ref.~\cite{Bhattacharyya:2012rp}, and it is an symptom of the restoration of the chiral symmetry, since $f_{\pi}$ is proportional to the divergence of the chiral current $J_5 ^{a \mu} = \bar{q} \gamma ^{\mu} \gamma _5 \frac{\tau ^a}{2} q$.
+Conversely, $f_{\pi}$ acquires higher values with the growth of the field strength, due to the magnetic catalysis, manifesting its concurrence with the finite size (APBC) and temperature effects.
+By contrast, the case of PBC makes the pion decay constant reach higher values with both increasing of $1/L$ and $\omega$.
+As the other quantities studied above, the behavior of $f_{\pi}$ has a hard dependence on the periodicity of the boundary conditions.